 You don’t need a multi-million dollar marketing budget to execute a strategy at the agency level and for the clients you serve.
 Here are ways brands can leverage similar tactics to generate goodwill and create more brand advocates on a local level:

 You may know your customer recently had a new baby or they’ve been going through a rough patch getting their small business off the ground.
 Handwritten messages show you care about what’s going on in their lives on a personal level, and that they have your support in tackling any challenges.

-- Host a giveaway on social.
 Not only will it allow you to gift an awesome prize to someone who’s already a brand advocate or at least one in the making, by building in a requirement for tagging other friends in the comments you reach an audience beyond those who already follow you.
 Check out some guidelines for launching a Facebook giveaway here.

-- Make a meaningful connection.
 The Nescafé campaign did a great job of this.
 Interpersonal connections are one of the most powerful interactions we have as human beings and if you can make those moments happen you may come out of it a hero.
 Perhaps you volunteer to mentor a group of students in a field you’re passionate about, or recommend that a real estate client should help out in their local Habitat for Humanity shelter.
 These are ways to give back to people in your community and grow new connections and relationships.

 Send a special discount code to a customer on his or her birthday or even a card and small gift for higher-touch clients.
 Acknowledging special days like birthdays and anniversaries goes a long way toward building brand loyalty.
 If you don’t have a lot of extra time or live far from a client - try these e-gift card suggestions.

 Your staff are some of your best advocates.
 Employers who apply these same surprise and delight tactics on their employees are sure to create an army of brand ambassadors who know your business from the inside out.
 Springing for a work lunch on a Friday or offering frequent and meaningful recognition will encourage good work and excellent outreach, too.
 Workspaces like the ones at Google, Salesforce, and Facebook have strong and unique company cultures that go above and beyond when it comes to taking care of the people who work there.